mirca/mirca/README.md

 I graduated with a PhD from the Department of Electronic and Computer Engineering at HKUST, in sunny Hong Kong, where I was a member of the [Convex Optimization in Finance Group](https://github.com/convexfi) advised by [Prof Daniel Palomar](https://github.com/dppalomar).

-My PhD research focused on problems involving [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) and financial time series, where I designed [optimization algorithms](https://en.wikipedia.org/wiki/Mathematical_optimization) combined with elements of
-[graph theory](https://en.wikipedia.org/wiki/Graph_theory) and
-[statistical learning theory](https://en.wikipedia.org/wiki/Statistical_learning_theory),
-to extract knowledge from networks of financial assets.
+My PhD research focused on problems involving [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), where I designed [optimization algorithms](https://en.wikipedia.org/wiki/Mathematical_optimization) combined with elements of [graph theory](https://en.wikipedia.org/wiki/Graph_theory) and [statistical learning theory](https://en.wikipedia.org/wiki/Statistical_learning_theory), to extract knowledge from networks of financial assets.